ibm-cloud-docs/account/index.md

 ## Subscription account

 With a Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
-You commit to a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
-You also pay for any usage that exceeds the minimum spending amount.
+You commit to a combined a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
+You're charged the non-discounted rate for any usage that exceeds your total subscription amount.

+If you have a subscription account, you can create most of the services that are available from the [IBM Cloud catalog](https://console.bluemix.net/catalog/), however there might be certain services that use a specific pricing plan that requires you to purchase it separately.

 If you link your Subscription account with a SoftLayer account, starting on the first of the next month, your combined charges are included on your {{site.data.keyword.Bluemix_notm}} invoice.
 {: tip}